thewulf7/adapter/README.md

 compile 'com.github.thepacific:adapter:{lastest version}'
 ```

-## RecyclerView, ListView, and GrideView
+## RecyclerView, ListView, Spinner and GrideView
 * RecyclerAdapterHelper and RecyclerAdapter for RecyclerView
 * AdapterHelper and Adapter for ListView and GridView